+Upon careful consideration of the current economic and trading conditions, as well as the moderation in consumption spending, the Directors decided to maintain the same level of total interim dividends as the previous year and to make a final dividend recommendation at the next AGM.
 Previously, on 29th November 2023, the Directors declared a 1st interim dividend of 3 cents per share, amounting to a total dividend payment of \$3,113,082.75 (2023: 1st Interim Dividend of 2 cents per ordinary share amounting to \$2,075,388.50).
-Upon careful consideration of the current economic and trading conditions, as well as the moderation in consumption spending, the Directors conservatively declared a 2nd interim dividend of 2 cents per share on 27th June 2024, amounting to a total dividend payment of \$2,075,388.50, out of the profits for the financial year ended 31st March 2024 (2023: 2nd Interim dividend of 3 cents per ordinary share amounting to \$3,113,082.75).
-Hence, in the current and the previous financial years, the dividend payments up to the 2nd interim level were the same at 5 cents per share, amounting to \$5.2 million.
+On 27th June 2024, the Directors declared a 2nd interim dividend of 2 cents per share, amounting to a total dividend payment of \$2,075,388.50, out of the profits for the financial year ended 31st March 2024 (2023: 2nd Interim dividend of 3 cents per ordinary share amounting to \$3,113,082.75).
+Hence, in the current financial year, the cumulative dividend payments up to the 2nd interim level is consistent with the two interim dividends declared last year, at 5 cents per share, amounting to \$5.19 million.

-The Directors will further review the final dividend

-payout at the AGM after considering the impact of the elevated cost of living due to rising inflation, the slowdown in global business and economic activities and the potential impact on operations.
-We remain committed to creating long-term value for our shareholders by developing a clear strategic vision, driving operational efficiencies and pursuing new business opportunities.
+The Directors will further review the final dividend payout at the AGM after considering the impact of the rising inflation on the cost of business, the slowdown in global business and economic activities and the potential impact on operations.